Your Best 2-Day Oxford Itinerary from London

 As you wrap up your Oxford itinerary, head to Gee’s Restaurant and Bar for a conservatory-style late lunch or early dinner.
 Gee’s is located on the outskirts of Oxford on Banbury Road.

 Their menu offers a unique rustic Mediterranean dining experience set in a Victorian glasshouse.
 Their menus rotate with the season and are inspired by regions in Italy and Spain.
-It is here where you will also have a lot of fun photographing your dishes and meal spread.
+You will also have much fun photographing your dishes and meal spread here.

-On their pudding or dessert menu, you must try their Walnut Ice Cream paired with their Apple & Pear Crumble with Custard.
+You must try their Walnut Ice Cream paired with their Apple & Pear Crumble with Custard on their pudding or dessert menu.

 Optional: Shopping at Bicester Village